Evangelos-Karavas/ROS-SLAM-BlueRov2/README.md

       -bluerov_ros_playground

-[Blue Rov 2 - Blue Robotics](https://bluerobotics.com/store/rov/bluerov2/) to see more information about the underwater vehicle.
+See [Blue Rov 2 - Blue Robotics](https://bluerobotics.com/store/rov/bluerov2/) to see more information about the underwater vehicle.

-Also [QGroundControlApp](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html) is available for simple control of the uuv.
+See [QGroundControlApp](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html) for simple control of the uuv.

 ## Robot Terminal Commands: